“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning and

-Born and raised in the Bronx, only a few blocks from Yankee Stadium I was able to watch the pursuit of excellence from the Spring to the fall.
+Phil’s story – Born and raised in the Bronx, only a few blocks from Yankee Stadium I grew up watching the pursuit of excellence first hand an organization that has won 27 World Series.
 I have worked in and managed warehouses of all types from vaults storing memory chips to operating over 700,000 square feet of coolers, freezers and dry racking.
-Along this journey of over 25 years I have also performed every warehouse job function and have extensive experience with warehouse layout, slotting, cross docking, inventory control, safety, employee retention and value added services all of which make your operation stand out.
+Along this journey of over 25 years I have also performed every warehouse job function and have extensive experience in warehouse layout, slotting, cross docking, inventory control, safety, employee retention and value added services all of which make your operation stand out.
 Recently completed my Six Sigma Green Belt certificate from Villanova University in 2010.
-I can help you get the flow back into your warehouse with increased productivity, lower operational costs all within a safe workplace.
+I can help you get the flow back into your warehouse.

 Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.” ~Paul Meyer

 We tailor training programs to meet your staff’s needs whether basic or refresher, from forklift certification, housekeeping and sanitation, GMP, HACCP, and AIB/ASI audits.

 Common sense is instinct.
 Enough of it is genius. – GB Shaw

 We speak your language and are fluent in several methods of continuous improvement: Six Sigma, Lean, Deming, Kaizen and SWOT.
-However our favorite method is Phil’sosophy which is a north american variation of common sense.
+However our preferred method is Phil’sosophy which is a north american variation of common sense.

 You can find us on Facebook, Google+, LinkedIn, and Twitter or Call now or click on the Contact us icon.